CarInsurance.com Insights

 VIN(s)

-Standing for Vehicle Identification Number, the VIN is a 17-digit number given to a vehicle made in the U.S. This number is printed on your policy paperwork and inside your car, typically on the dashboard or inside the driver’s side door.
+The Vehicle Identification Number (VIN) is a 17-digit number assigned to each vehicle to uniquely identify it.
+It’s printed on your policy paperwork and inside your car, typically on the dashboard or the driver’s side door.
 Although the VIN looks like a random series of letters and numbers, it contains information regarding the model, make and year of your car.

 Coverage types/limits